TheNHBushman.com

 oh, and great photos as usual

-Andres: and i was worried that i might have comeon too strong, lmao! yeah, those store clerks are the worst. what really bothers me is that in Asia, the clerks don’t even put on a pretense of actually helping you to find something suitable for you. they are helping themselves to make a sale. i cannot recall how many times i’ve been handed a ridiculous shirt or some other item that the salesperson clearly would like me to buy regardless of whether or not it works for me. sometimes i will be in a store and without asking what i’m looking for, the boss lady will walk over with some shit saying “hao hao yong” as if that would convince me to buy something cold.
+Andres: and i was worried that i might have comeon too strong, lmao! yeah, those store clerks are the worst. what really bothers me is that in Asia, the clerks don’t even put on a pretense of actually helping you to find something suitable for you. they are helping themselves to make a sale. i cannot recall how many times i’ve been handed a ridiculous shirt or some other item that the salesperson clearly would like me to buy regardless of whether or not it works for me. sometimes i will be in a store and without asking what i’m looking for, the boss lady will walk over saying “hao hao yong” as if that would convince me to buy something cold.

 Hui-chen and i have blogged on eating in Thailand, where the wait person comes over to the table with the menu, then whips out the order pad, pen at the ready. please see this post, called Dumb Thai Waiters: http://thenhbushman.blogspot.com/2005/06/dumb-thai-waiters.html

-Andres, what about drinks? in the West, the waiter brings drinks first and gives you time to read the menu. as far as i can tell, Chinese people don’t drink anything. time and time again they say “but we have soup coming! you don’t need water!” yeah, fuck that.
+Andres, what about drinks? in the West, the waiter brings drinks first and gives you time to read the menu. as far as i can tell, Chinese people don’t drink anything. time and time again they say “but we have soup coming! you don’t need water!” yeah, forget that.

 Your photos are fantastic, but my favorite from this series is Shiang-Shiang.
 Despite not liking his picture taken, he’s very photographic, isn’t he?